michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 13. and the stars of heaven fell to the earth, as the fig-tree casteth her figs, when from a great wind she is shaken.

-14. And the heavens were sunderedEthphareshu. as a book that is rolled, and all the mountains and islands from their places were moved;
+14. And the heavens were sundered

 15. and the kings of the earth and great ones, and the chiefs of thousands, and the rich and the mighty ones, and every servant, and every freeman, hid them in the caverns, and in the rocks of the mountains,